 Science Content Domains

-To provide reliable measures as well as structure to the assessment program, the curricular standards provided in the GPS were grouped into content domains.
+To provide reliable measures as well as structure to the assessment program, the state-mandated content standards are grouped into content domains.
 Each domain is comprised of standards with similar content characteristics.
 The domains for Science are: